Word ban at CDC includes 'vulnerable,' 'fetus,' 'transgender'

 "Here's a word that's still allowed," added Rush Holt, chief executive officer of the American Association for the Advancement of Science.
 "Ridiculous."

-The CDC and the Office of Management and Budget did not immediately respond to CNN's request for comment.
+The Office of Management and Budget did not immediately respond to CNN's request for comment.